natasjaVgestel/natasjaVgestel.github.io/_posts/2019-01-20-day-fortyeight.markdown

 ![Lounge and bar](/assets/blog_photos/190120/GWR_2.jpg)

 The balcony on GWR is accessible from both the bar and the gym.
-Below is the view from inside the gym - one can see the balcony and the Palmer area beyond.
+Below is the view from inside the gym - one can see the balcony, the other main building (BIO), and the Palmer area beyond.
 I would like to say we are roughing it down here, but that would not be true.
 With all the amenities, living on station is - as you can see - quite a treat!

 ![View from the gym](/assets/blog_photos/190120/20181229_231311_001.jpg)